robkorn/urbit-content-archiver/README.md

 ![](images/title.png)

-The Urbit Content Archiver is a small CLI application that exports channels from your Urbit ship and auto-downloads any linked media content locally in order to preserve and archive the content for the future.
+The Urbit Content Archiver is a small CLI application that exports channels from your Urbit ship and auto-downloads any directly linked content locally in order to preserve and archive the content for the future.
+The archiver supports media files (jpg, png, gif, mp3, flac, mkv, mp4, flc, etc.), archives (zip, 7z, tar, etc.), torrents, and text-based files (epub, pdf, doc, txt, etc.)

 This application uses the [Rust Urbit HTTP API Crate](https://crates.io/crates/urbit-http-api).